MEET THE SCIENTIFIC COMMITTEE:

 She is the scientific coordinator (with Alberto Marinelli) of ‘Social TV Observatory’ at Digilab Sapienza, a research project on social and connected TV, financed by the most relevant Italian TV broadcasters (Rai, Sky, Mediaset, Viacom,Fox Channels, Discovery Channels, Laeffe, AXN). http://www.osservatoriosocialtv.it/

-Hannah Hamad, Senior Lecturer in Media Studies at the University of East Anglia, UK, and the author of Postfeminism and Paternity in Contemporary US Film: Framing Fatherhood (New York and London: Routledge, 2013).
-She is also editor of the Forum section of Celebrity Studies Journal.
+Hannah Hamad is Senior Lecturer in Media and Communication at Cardiff University, UK and the author of Postfeminism and Paternity in a Contemporary US Film: Framing Fatherhood’ (New York and London: Routledge, 2014).
+She is a member of the Celebrity Studies editorial board.

 Neil Ewen is Senior Lecturer and Programme Leader in Media and Communication at the University of Winchester, UK.
 He is co-editor of First Comes Love: Power Couples, Celebrity Kinship and Cultural Politics (New York: Bloomsbury Academic, 2015) and Capitalism, Crime and Media in the 21st Century (Basingstoke: Palgrave Macmillan, 2019).
 He is also Cultural Report section editor of Celebrity Studies (Routledge).